 2.1.
 Relationship of the parties: Customer (the controller) appoints Timesheets.com as a processor to process the Customer Data on Customer's behalf.
 Timesheets.com shall be the controller of Account Data.
 Account Data will be handled in accordance with our Data Privacy Statement: https://www.timesheets.com/privacy.
 Each party shall comply with the obligations that apply to it under Applicable Data Protection Law

 2.3.
-International transfers: Timesheets.com shall not transfer the Customer Data (nor allow the Customer Data to be transferred) outside of the European Economic Area ("EEA") unless
+International transfers: Timesheets.com shall not transfer the Customer Data (nor allow the Customer Data to be transferred) outside of the European Economic Area ("EEA") or the UK unless

 - it has first obtained Customer's prior consent; or

 - it takes such measures as are necessary to ensure the transfer is in compliance with Applicable Data Protection Law.
 Such measures may include (without limitation) transferring the Customer Data to a recipient in a country that the European Commission has decided provides adequate protection for personal data, to a recipient that has achieved binding corporate rules authorization in accordance with Applicable Data Protection Law, to a recipient in the United States that has certified its compliance with the EU-US-UK Privacy Shield, or to a recipient that has executed standard contractual clauses adopted or approved by the European Commission.